OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 	<p align="middle"><i>create bundle adjustment</i></p>
 </figure>

+Add a bundle to the job by clicking the green "add" button.
+Select it from the list and press "load" next to the selected template.
+This template specifies the parameters, that will be calculated internally by the bundle.<br>
 This step is only neccessary to do once for all the job.
-Same for the template.
-This is only used for internal calculations.
 In the tab "input geometries" you can see all stations and geometries that are used to solve the bundle between these stations.

 <figure>